shrutipatankar/InformationRetrieval/Assignment2/README.txt

 2. OPEN PACKAGE  : neu.informationretrieval.assignment02.task02.pagerank
 3. GO TO CLASS   : TestBuildGraph
 4. CLICK RUN
-5. THE OUTPUT OF THIS PROGRAM IS SAVED IN Output
+5. THE OUTPUT OF THIS PROGRAM IS SAVED IN FOLDER Output
-6. REPEAT THE ABOVE STEPS BY UNCOMMENTING FILE NAME OF WG2.TXT AND COMMENTING IT FOR WG1.TXT IN TestBuildGraph
+6. REPEAT THE ABOVE STEPS BY UNCOMMENTING FILE NAME OF WG2.TXT AND COMMENTING FOR WG1.TXT IN TestBuildGraph

 NOTE: THE OUTPUT FOR THIS CODE IS COLLECTED IN TWO PARTS:
 A. GraphPlotData.txt : contains the number of pages that have certain number of incoming links